dfe-analytical-services/explore-education-statistics/README.md

    See [bug raised with the library](https://github.com/hey-red/Mime/issues/36) for more info.

+### Setting up the database and Identity Provider

+The service can be started against a set of non-existent database.
+If no pre-existing `content` or `statistics` databases yet exist on the target SQL Server instance, starting up the service will create them and provide the basic starting data to get up and running.

+Similarly, the service can be started alongside a local Identity Provider called [Keycloak]()

 ### Running the backend

 1. Add the following to your `hosts` file: